A Tale of Two Cities Warfare Quotes

 The time was to come, when that wine too would be spilled on the street-stones, and when the stain of it would be red upon many there.
 (1.5.5)

 The blurring between wine and blood in this text allows both to function interchangeably as liquids for which the citizens of France lust.
-Like wine, the blood which spills in the streets intoxicates the populace.
+Like wine, the blood that spills in the streets intoxicates the populace.

 "To be registered, as doomed to destruction," returned Defarge.

 "Extermination" becomes a pretty sweeping term.
-It’s easy enough to justify violence against the occupants of a chateau…but the extermination of a race?
+It’s easy enough to justify violence against the occupants of a chateau… but the extermination of a race?

-That’s hard to justify at all – as Dickens makes clear.
+That’s hard to justify at all—as Dickens makes clear.